apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 signature.

 The verify policy extracts the signature from the default location - the Signature header on the request.
-If it is present elsewhere, you need to specify it with the fullsignature property, as in the example for Parsing a signature.
+If it is present elsewhere, you need to specify the appropriate conetxt variable with the fullsignature property, as in the example for Parsing a signature.

 ## Example 2